 I wanted to explain how your leg workout could be causing injuries and irritating your back.

-Often when it comes to leg workouts, we put unnecessary stress on our backs leading to irritation, potential injury, and pain.
+When it comes to leg workouts, we often put unnecessary stress on our backs, leading to irritation, potential injury, and pain.

 I’ll go through one of these exercises; the Inclined Leg Press.

-During the traditional, bilateral two-legged incline press, you unlock the weight and straighten the legs out.
-When you come back down with the legs, your low back flattens out.
+During the traditional, bilateral two-legged incline press, you unlock the weight and straighten the legs.
+When you come down with the legs, your low back flattens.
 This flattening out of the back puts a lot of stress on the back.

-Move one leg up and bring the other leg down, foot planted on the floor.
-This position locks the pelvis so there is not as much rocking of the pelvis happening.
+Move one leg up and bring the other down, foot planted on the floor.
+This position locks the pelvis, so there is not as much rocking of the pelvis.
 This keeps that curve in the lower back as you work your legs.
 You also work your hip a lot more because you have to stabilize.

 You can also slide your hand underneath your lower back and try to keep that pressure on your hand the same as you work on your legs.